 “Everybody is so lovely and kind and you can always speak to anybody if you’re struggling with anything, whether it’s your school work, or just if you need to talk to somebody.”

-Each term, Leighton Park offers well over 60 activities for their students, so there’s always something to get involved with.
+Each term, Leighton Park offers 90 co-curricular activities for their students, so there’s always something to get involved with.
 Activities occur both on the school grounds and off-site to give students a great range of extra-curricular experiences.
 Any activities that occur after school hours are available to both day and boarding students.

 Quaker philosophy privileges involvement with sports, drama, music, and the arts, and Leighton Park offers a great range of opportunities for students in these areas.
 The school runs lots of sporting competitions as well as non-competitive exercise classes.
 If a student presents as an advanced performer in a particular sport, the school has a programme to help them develop into top quality athletes.